port949/doorways/site/content/post/kitchen-paint-colors-with-oak-cabinets.md

 I should also point out how well the backsplash and wall colors balance out the color palette.

+## Conclusion

-As you can see there are many ways to paint your kitchen walls with Oak cabinets.
+As you can see there are many ways to paint your kitchen with Oak cabinets.
 The examples included a range of cabinet styles as well as countertop, backsplash and flooring variations.

-**What kitchen paint colors did you love the most?
+What kitchen paint colors did you love the most?

 Was there a color I missed that you would like to see included?

-Let me know!**
+Either way, let me know by leaving a comment below right now.